AbnormalPoof/Funkin/docs/CONTRIBUTING.md

 You can contribute to the Funkin' repository by opening issues or pull requests.
 This guide will cover best practices for each type of contribution.

 # Part 1: Etiquette
 - Be respectful to one another.
+We're here to help each other out!
-- Keep your titles for issues and pull requests concise and clear.
-Do not type the whole issue into the title.
+- Keep your titles clear and concise.
+Do not type the whole description into the title.
-- Do not spam, this includes creating unnecessary issues and pull requests.
+- Do not spam by creating unnecessary issues and pull requests.
-- Use common sense
+- Use common sense!

 # Part 2: Issues
 Issues serve many purposes, from reporting bugs to suggesting new features.
 This section provides guidelines to follow when [opening an issue](https://github.com/FunkinCrew/Funkin/issues).

 ## Requirements
 Make sure you're playing:
-- the latest version of the game
+- the latest version of the game (currently v0.5.3)
 - without any mods
 - on [Newgrounds](https://www.newgrounds.com/portal/view/770371) or downloaded from [itch.io](https://ninja-muffin24.itch.io/funkin)